wanze/TemplateEngineFactory/README.md

 composer require wanze/template-engine-twig:^2.0
 ```

-This will install the _TemplateEngineTwig_ and _TemplateEngineFactory_ modules in one step, no need to install both
+This will install the _TemplateEngineTwig_ module and all Twig dependencies.
-separately.
-It also installs the Twig dependencies for us, pretty neat! ✌️

 > ℹ️ This module includes test dependencies.
 If you are installing it on production with `composer install`, make sure to
 pass the `--no-dev` flag to omit autoloading any unnecessary test dependencies!.